fastscape-lem/fastscapelib/README.rst

 Citing fastscapelib
 -------------------

-If you use fastscapelib in a scientific publication, we would appreciate a `citation`_.
+If you use Fastscapelib in a scientific publication, we would appreciate a `citation`_.

 .. _`citation`: http://fastscapelib.readthedocs.io/en/latest/citation.html